RobloxTeethyz/Newsletter/issues/October Newsletter 2024.md

 This month we have been celebrating multiple MR+ birthdays!
 Below is how they celebrated their birthdays!

 ⋆✴︎˚｡⋆ OceanAvny: It was my 18th birthday so I went out with my friends!
 I saw some of my family and had a small gathering too.
 Later, I got surprised with a trip to Vegas.
 I went with my friends and my cousin, we stayed there for a week and I had sooo much fun! 𐙚 ‧₊˚

 ![OceanAvny](https://github.com/user-attachments/assets/47510287-7f88-4278-a6ea-af2614b5c2a6)

 ⋆✴︎˚｡⋆ 17thwish: for my birthday, i celebrated after school with my friends at starbucks and went out to the river and hung out there! after going to the river we went back home where there was cake and other food that we ate and then everyone went home. the next day my parents celebrated with me by giving gifts and going out to eat somewhere that i wanted too! it was a great day and i wouldn’t trade it for anything!!! ❤️ 𐙚 ‧₊˚

 ![17thwish](https://github.com/user-attachments/assets/9100b00a-7837-480f-a540-b79a95b19950)

 ⋆✴︎˚｡⋆ Linatheunicorn: I celebrated my birthday with a few of my close friends and family.
 We went to a new outdoor place and had lunch together.
 Then, we went home, ate the cake, and opened the presents.
 It was a beautiful birthday! 𐙚 ‧₊˚

 ![Linatheunicorn](https://github.com/user-attachments/assets/c36ab637-3010-4867-a296-f58ebe42a4d9)

 ⋆✴︎˚｡⋆ July_IsAMonth: i went out for dinner and hang out with my friends for the rest of the night! 𐙚 ‧₊˚

 ![July_IsAMonth](https://github.com/user-attachments/assets/56189a24-3ab2-4a19-82f1-70c4c3a75d3b)

 ⋆✴︎˚｡⋆ iamjan12312: For my birthday, I went out with my friend until 5am in the morning.
 We won't say why but it was amazing to turn 21!
 I had cake once I got home and Laura, Luke and Harv made the cutest server for me which was a nice way to go into my 21st at 12am.🎂 𐙚 ‧₊˚

 ![iamjan12312](https://github.com/user-attachments/assets/8b417d7a-7b17-4678-97ba-4b6d55cbc541)

 ⋆✴︎˚｡⋆ Vinnielittle14: Well I had a party with family and another party with some friends!
 Had some delicious cake. 𐙚 ‧₊˚

 ![Vinnielittle14](https://github.com/user-attachments/assets/8fa4a165-f8d9-4289-907f-95eb51d485d6)

 ⋆✴︎˚｡⋆ mwaxaurora: I’m going to dinner and shopping with my friends! 𐙚 ‧₊˚

 ![mwaxaurora](https://github.com/user-attachments/assets/26ce49a6-dc31-4b6c-a3fe-8d01ce8c3013)

 ⋆✴︎˚｡⋆ Witty20007 𐙚 ‧₊˚

 ![Witty20007](https://github.com/user-attachments/assets/0274b9b8-3c2b-4826-9e7b-1a26caf0d587)

+⋆✴︎˚｡⋆ dxmvix: I didn't do alot!!
+Some of my family came though which was really fun!
+I did go shopping the next day as that wasn't possible on my birthday!! c:

 — *Section written by: eviegracea & Tradewinds2810*